bitkarrot/laiseebot/README.md

 # commands list
 - **/help** - get help commands, and a welcome message on how to use the bot
 - **/start** - automatically creates a wallet on LNBITS with LNURLp extension. automatically creates a lnaddress with format of username@laisee.org, based on the telegram username.
-LN address cannot be changed once in play. [ lnbits url, tg username data stored on supabase]
+LN address cannot be changed once in play. [ lnbits url, tg username data stored on supabase] - i don't know if this is too much of if we should let the LN address be an option later.
+Also if the user stops the bot, and restarts, it should not recreate, just do a db look up.

 ## Laisee Functions
 - **/image** - select an laisee image or upload your own to send and personalize